-Ambassador Stephanie S. Sullivan, a member of the Career Foreign Service, is a Deputy Assistant Secretary for the Bureau of African Affairs.
-She previously served as the U.S. Ambassador to the Republic of the Congo.
+Ambassador Stephanie S. Sullivan, a member of the Career Foreign Service, is the Acting Principal Deputy Assistant Secretary.
+She previously served as the Deputy Assistant Secretary for Central African Affairs and Security Affairs for the Bureau of African Affairs and the U.S. Ambassador to the Republic of the Congo.

 Ambassador Sullivan has additionally served as Chief of Staff to the Deputy Secretary of State for Management and Resources, from 2011-2013.
 She was previously Managing Director of the Office of Management Policy, Rightsizing and Innovation.
 She has served multiple tours in the Executive Secretariat Operations Center, as Director (2008-2010), Deputy Director (2003 –2005), Senior Watch Officer (2002 –2003), and Watch Officer (1988-89), and in the White House Situation Room (1989-90).